tomasstolker/species/docs/configuration.rst

 A configuration file with default values is automatically created when `species` is initiated and the file is not present in the working folder.

 .. tip::
    The same `data_folder` can be used in multiple configuration files.
-In this way, the data is only downloaded once and easily reused by a new instance of :class:`~species.core.setup.SpeciesInit`.
+In this way, the data is only downloaded once and easily reused by a new instance of :class:`~species.core.species_init.SpeciesInit`.
 Also the HDF5 database can be reused by simply including the same `database` in the configuration file.

 .. important::
    A flux-calibrated spectrum of Vega is used for the conversion between a flux density and magnitude.
 The magnitude of Vega is set to 0.03 for all filters by default.
 If needed, the magnitude of Vega can be adjusted with the ``vega_mag`` parameter in the configuration file.